Frequent Questions about the Sustainable Materials Management (SMM) Electronics Challenge

 - Recycling facilities can recover 35,000 pounds of copper, 772 pounds of silver, 75 pounds of gold, and 33 pounds of palladium for every one million cell phones (PDF)(4pp, 324K).

 Does EPA post the data for each participant in the SMM Electronics Challenge?
 What information does EPA publicly post?

 EPA does not post individual participant’s baseline data or annual data on the EPA website.
 EPA will post aggregate data from all SMM Electronics Challenge participants on its website.
-However, EPA does require participants to publicly post almost all baseline and annual data elements (with the exception of the names of certified recyclers used, which may be kept private) on their respective websites.
-EPA may choose to link to Challenge participants’ websites, particularly for awards and recognition.
+However, participants commit to publicly post most baseline and annual data elements on their respective websites.